 Yet, this book has more recipes than “Real Food Fermentation” and offers unique recipes that makes it valuable even for those who are familiar with fermenting.

-This is a brand new book for 2017, and the author, Stronger, is a biochemist turned off-grider.
-The book covers every category of ferment imaginable with 80 recipes, and offers great advice on how to tell how the recipe is going and whether the final product is right.
+Released in 2017 by a biochemist turned off-grider, the book covers every category of ferment imaginable with 80 recipes, and offers great advice on how to tell how the recipe is going and whether the final product is right.

 Charcuterie: The Craft of Salting, Smoking and Curing